machadexx/machadexx/README.md

 ### Hi there! 👋

-- I'm a 21yo student @ IPMAIA and a Trainee Technical Consultant @ Tlantic, SI.
+- I'm a 22yo student @ EDIT. - Porto and a Junior Business Consultant @ Tlantic, SI.

 - My LinkedIn profile is www.linkedin.com/in/machadexx